Respiratory Therapy

 Career Path

-Respiratory Therapists have numerous opportunities to specialize and advance.
+Respiratory therapists have numerous opportunities to specialize and advance.
 Clinical practice can provide change from general medical care to care of critical patients who have extensive problems with other organ systems such as the heart or kidneys.
 Advancement to supervisory or managerial positions in a respiratory therapy department is also possible.
-Respiratory Therapists working in home health care and equipment rental facilities may become branch managers.
+Respiratory therapists working in home health care and equipment rental facilities may become branch managers.

 Specializations

-• Respiratory Therapists may work in neonatal-pediatrics children’s hospitals and general hospitals with neonatal-pediatric wards.
+• Respiratory therapists may work in neonatal-pediatrics children’s hospitals and general hospitals with neonatal-pediatric wards.

 • Pulmonary rehabilitation therapists provide care and education to patients with chronic lung diseases like asthma, emphysema, chronic bronchitis, and pulmonary fibrosis.

 • Home care work is often a good next step for those who like to visit with patients and be out and about.
-Most Respiratory Therapists working in home care have extensive experience working in a hospital or other health care setting since home care necessitates a lot of independent thinking.
+Most Respiratory therapists working in home care have extensive experience working in a hospital or other health care setting since home care necessitates a lot of independent thinking.

 • For those who like doing detective work to solve a mystery, then working in pulmonary diagnostics is a good specialization.
-By conducting pulmonary function tests, Respiratory Therapists help physicians diagnose whether a patient has a lung disease and, if so, which one.
+By conducting pulmonary function tests, Respiratory therapists help physicians diagnose whether a patient has a lung disease and, if so, which one.

 Job opportunities are expected to be very good, especially for respiratory therapists with cardiopulmonary care skills or experience working with infants.
 Employment of respiratory therapists is expected to increase significantly through 2029 due to substantial growth in the numbers of the middle-aged and elderly population and the expanding role of respiratory therapists in the early detection and treatment of pulmonary disorders.